dmhurley/course-site/README.md

 		php app/console bio:install [-d|--default] [-a|--all] [--no-clear] [bundles1] ... [bundlesN]

-to install them. `bundles` should be replaced with any combination of `info`, `folder`, `student`, `clicker`, `score`, `exam` and `trip`.
+to install them. `bundles` should be replaced with any combination of `info`, `folder`, `student`, `clicker`, `score`, `exam` `trip`, `switch`, and `user`.
 This command adds the necessary lines to `app/config/parameters.yml` and `app/config/routing.yml`.
 The `-a` shortcut install alls available bundles, while `-d` installs only the default.
 After the installation has been completed the command attempts to clear the cache (unless `--no-clear` is enabled).
 Usually this step will fail and the cache will have to be cleared manually.

 #### Other Commands